open-feature/java-sdk-contrib/providers/flagd/README.md

 ### Caching (RPC only)

 > [!NOTE]
-> The in-process resolver does not benefit from caching, since all evaluations are done locally and do not involve I/O.
+> The in-process resolver does not benefit from caching since all evaluations are done locally and do not involve I/O.

 The provider attempts to establish a connection to flagd's event stream (up to 5 times by default).
-If the connection is successful and caching is enabled each flag returned with reason `STATIC` is cached until an event is received concerning the cached flag (at which point it is removed from cache).
+If the connection is successful and caching is enabled, each flag returned with the reason `STATIC` is cached until an event is received concerning the cached flag (at which point it is removed from the cache).

-On invocation of a flag evaluation (if caching is available) an attempt is made to retrieve the entry from cache, if found the flag is returned with reason `CACHED`.
+On invocation of a flag evaluation (if caching is available), an attempt is made to retrieve the entry from the cache, if found the flag is returned with the reason `CACHED`.

 By default, the provider is configured to use [least recently used (lru)](https://commons.apache.org/proper/commons-collections/apidocs/org/apache/commons/collections4/map/LRUMap.html)